Parents Q & A

 Holistic Provision and Well Being

 The school has an effective Behaviour and Learning Policy.
-All staff members are trained to manage behaviour through CPI which is a non-confrontational approach which focuses on prevention and de-escalation of behaviours.
+All staff members are trained to manage behaviour through MAP which is a non-confrontational approach which focuses on prevention and de-escalation of behaviours.
 The school recognises that all behaviour is communication and has the additional strength of having CPI instructors on the staff.
 These staff members also fulfil the role of Behaviour and Inclusion leads that are able to address and support difficulties when they arise by removing the barriers to learning.
 The pupils and students contribute to their termly reports, their annual review meetings, which are pupil/student centred, and their PLP target setting and reviews.
 Pupils and students also elect representatives for the Student Voice, who meet regularly to discuss school improvement.
 Pupils and students also undertake observations of teaching and learning as part of our development and improvement programme.

 Our specialist services and setting